Contact us: +91 9550333722 040 - 40102781

 Chemical properties

-Fucoxanthin is an orange-colored pigment, along with chlorophylls a and c and β-carotene, present in Chromophyta (Heterokontophyta or Ochrophyta), including brown seaweeds (Phaeophyceae) and diatoms (Bacillariophyta).
-It is insoluble in water but soluble in organic solvents such as ethanol; it is typically lipid-soluble powder or oil.
+Fucoxanthin is an orange-colored pigment found in Chromophyta (Heterokontophyta or Ochrophyta), co-occurring with chlorophylls a and c and β-carotene.
+Primary sources include brown seaweeds (Phaeophyceae) and diatoms (Bacillariophyta).
+Fucoxanthin is characterized by its insolubility in water and solubility in organic solvents such as ethanol, typically presenting as a lipid-soluble powder or oil.

 Occurrence